quarkus-qe/quarkus-test-framework/README.md

 This Maven command would use 1 thread by CPU.

+- Disable ephemeral namespaces

+Most of the time ephemeral namespace is a good idea, but some other times is not possible because maybe you are not allowed to create namespaces on the fly with your own user.
+In those cases, you can disable ephemeral namespaces and run all your tests in your current namespace.

+* OpenShift:
+`-Dts.openshift.ephemeral.namespaces.enabled=false`

+* Kubernetes:
+`-Dts.kubernetes.ephemeral.namespaces.enabled=false`

+Full example command: `mvn clean verify -Popenshift -Dts.openshift.ephemeral.namespaces.enabled=false`

+Default value: `ts.openshift.ephemeral.namespaces.enabled=true`
+**Note:** this feature doesn't support operators

 - Partial SSL support

 This is only supported when running tests on bare metal: